Campus Improvement Plan

 Evaluation Data Sources: Year-To-Date (YTD) Budget Reports (monthly, quarterly, annually)

-Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage money.
+Strategy 1: Conduct frequent budget meetings with Administrative Assistant to review and manage budgets.
+Meet regularly with Stephanie Nieto to review budget.

 Strategy's Expected Result/Impact: Error free records.
 Documentation of purchases and orders.

-Staff Responsible for Monitoring: Principal
+Staff Responsible for Monitoring: Principal Administrative Assistant

 Campus Funding Summary